SeanMcP/videos/notes/complete/set-breakpoints-in-firefox-devtools.md

 To remove the breakpoint, I can click the tag, use the keyboard shortcut, right click "Remove breakpoint", or remove it from the "Breakpoints" section in the debugger.

-In this video we learned how to set breakpoints, condition breakpoints, and logpoints in the Firefox DevTools; and how to remove them.
+In this video we learned how to set and remove breakpoints, condition breakpoints, and logpoints in the Firefox DevTools.

 That's all for now.
 I'll see you in the next video.